onnx/sigs/converters/README.md

 # SIG Leads

-* Guenther Schmuelling (Microsoft)
+* Thiago Crepaldi (Microsoft)
 * Kevin Chen (NVIDIA)

 # Logistics

 * SIG leads will drive the meeting.
-* Meeting annoucement will be posted in our gitter channel: https://gitter.im/onnx/converters
+* Meeting annoucement will be posted in our Slack channel
 * Feedbacks and topic request are welcome by all.

 # Discussion